Six reasons to set up an Australian Partnership Agreement?

 Do Partnerships pay income tax?

-Unlike companies, partnerships are not taxed.
-You and your business partners pay tax separately on the profits made through the partnership.
+Unlike companies, partnerships are not taxed in themselves.
+Rather, you and your business partners pay tax separately on the profits made through the partnership.

 Each partner gets their income based on their percentage interest in the partnership.
 They then add that income to their personal tax returns.
 This is called the partnership ‘flow through’.

-A partnership doesn’t pay income tax but is required to lodge a partnership tax return each income year.
-A partnership carrying on a business distributes its net income or loss to each partner.
-Each partner includes their share of the net income of the partnership in their assessable income.
+A partnership distributes its net income or loss to each partner.
+Each partner includes their share of the partnership income or loss in their assessable income.

 For example, this financial year, your partnership makes $3m.
 You currently have 3 partners.
 They have this percentage interest in the partnership: